gabesoft/vim-ags/README.md

 ### Using [ripgrep](https://github.com/BurntSushi/ripgrep) instead of AG
 Despite the name `vim-ags` works with `ripgrep` as well.
-Heres how it should be configured for that.
+Heres how it should be configured for that:
 ```
 let g:ags_agexe = 'rg'